 Connect With Us

 Elderly Americans are very susceptible to falls as they get older.
 Everyone experiences decreases in flexibility, balance, strength, and the senses as they age.
 This correlates to some eye-opening statistics.
 1 in 4 Americans aged 65 and older fall each year.
-An elderly American is being treated for a fall in an emergency room every 11 seconds, and every 19 minutes, an older person dies from falling.
+An elderly American is being treated for a fall in an emergency room every 11 seconds.
 In light of these striking statistics, one can see the importance of taking steps to prevent falls.

 Finding an exercise program for the elderly is an excellent way to reduce the likelihood of falls.
 Look for an exercise program that improves strength and balance.
 Elderly people who live a more sedentary lifestyle, with little physical activity, are at an increased risk of falling.
 Wearing well-fitted footwear that provides good foot support and cushion will help prevent falls from poorly fitted shoes.
 Talking to a podiatrist about your susceptibility to falls and about inspecting your prescriptions will help to avoid any medication that could make falls more likely.
 Due to a decline in the senses among the elderly, having your eyes and hearing checked is recommended.